 A decorative abstract picture that shows different colored lines spiraling together.

 If you would like to learn more about the physics behind our research, about Special Research Programs in general, or why this topic is of such big interest to scientists, we invite you to browse in our “About” section.
-Keep your eyes peeled for news about upcoming events for the public as well, where we love to share our passion for physics!
+Keep your eyes peeled for news about upcoming events, where we love to share our passion for physics!

 Interested academics, industry partners, and other experts can find out more details about our consortium and projects under “Research Groups” or take a look at our publications, conferences, or press releases in the “Impact” section.